 Apple Watch Series 3 is Connected via eSIM

 In order to get standalone data, the Apple Watch Series 3 uses an emerging technology called eSIM. eSIM is the new kid in town when it comes to connectivity. eSIM stands for “embedded SIM”.
 It’s a standardized SIM chip open to multiple mobile operators, which can be programmed and activated remotely.
 One of the perks of having an eSIM is that you won’t have to swap it out when you switch carrier.
 Other advantages are described in What is eSIM and How it’s a Game Changer for Consumers.

 So, Apple’s smartwatch will dial up the internet wirelessly even when it’s not connected to an iPhone.
 The SIM chip is built into the device, at the time of production, so you won’t need to insert a traditional SIM card.
 And, as mentioned, an eSIM can be set up remotely, over the internet, without a visit to a store.

 Samsung’s Gear S3 Frontier was the first eSIM device on the market.
 The adoption has had a slow start since it requires a different device setup.
 The eSIM is in less than 1% of all mobile phones and automotive devices.

 The Apple Watch Series 3 will come in several new colors, as visible in the main image on top.
 It will sport new bands and new finishes to fit every type of customer.
 The watch itself has the same general design as the current Apple Watch.
 However, it has a bright red Digital Crown as a distinct new feature.
 Series 3 is 70% faster thanks to a new processor and it will support GPS, like its predecessors.

-The new Apple Watch will cost $399 with cellular connection and $329 without cellular connection.
+The new Apple Watch will cost $399 with a cellular connection and $329 without a cellular connection.
 The cellular option will only be available in nine countries to start with.